 Treasure Workflow currently allows for most of the functionality that Digdag, the underlying open source project, allows.
 But, there are a few exceptions.
 The following Digdag operators and functionality are not yet enabled when you submit workflows to Treasure Workflow cloud environment:

-First, you can not currently run any arbitrary code scripts.
-These include:
+You can not currently run any arbitrary code scripts including:

 sh>for running shell scripts